Phillipp Steinhart: 1860 Munich, Bayern Munich, and Sportfreunde Lotte

-Sportfreunde Lotte

 Steinhart transferred to Sportfreunde Lotte.
-He finished the 2016–17 season with three German Cup appearances.
+He finished the 2016–17 season with one goal in 30 league appearances and three German Cup appearances.

 Return to 1860 Munich

 Steinhart returned to 1860 Munich and made his return on matchday seven against FV Illertissen.
 During the 2018–19 season, Steinhart scored five goals in 36 3.
 Liga appearances and one German Cup appearance.

 International career

 Steinhart also earned three caps for Germany national youth teams.